giftpasay/giftpasay.github.io/_posts/2025-06-16-in-loving-memory-of.md

 title: In Loving Memory Of
 date: 2025-06-16
 categories: [Sermon Notes]
+tags:
-tags: [faith, offering, worship, Abel, Cain, legacy, remembrance, pananampalataya]
+  [faith, offering, worship, Abel, Cain, legacy, remembrance, pananampalataya]
+description: A sermon exploring the legacy of faith through the story of Abel and Cain, emphasizing the importance of faith-filled worship and offerings to God.
 image: https://ik.imagekit.io/g0xkgtz2g/in%20loving%20memory%20of.jpg?updatedAt=1750087826140
 comments: false
 ---